Skip to main content

 Each character struggles with their place in the world.
 Eleanor longs to tell her secret to someone, to put down roots and lead a settled life.
 In an attempt to gain catharsis, she writes her story in a notebook, only to tear up the pages and scatter them to the wind.
 Like Claudia in Interview with a Vampire, she’s trapped in the body of a child for all eternity, and her melancholic disposition stems as much from this as it does from her turbulent relationship with her sister/mother, Clara.
 The two women have vastly different approaches to survival; this is deftly demonstrated in the opening scenes as Clara, seen working as a dancer in a club, garrottes a mysterious pursuer when he corners her in a dingy flat, while Eleanor, who only accepts blood from consenting individuals tired of living, is seen (re)acquainting herself with an old man who wants to die.
 Much later, we learn that these individuals knew her in their youth; they are people she shared her secret with, and their realisation of who she is and that her story is true, is quietly moving.

 The mystery of why the two women are so nomadic is carefully developed.
 Clara lives in fear of being discovered and her connection to The Pointed Nails of Justice dogs her.
-This is conveyed as her back story unfolds through dreams and flashbacks, instigated by Eleanor writing down her story, slowly revealing who the woman are, the bond they share, and how they came to live the lives they do.
-The transformation sequences, which occur in a mysterious cave on a rocky island, from which flocks of squawking birds erupt and cascade over waterfalls gushing with blood, are strikingly realised and surely amongst Jordan’s most provocative.
+This is conveyed as her back story unfolds through dreams and flashbacks, instigated by Eleanor writing down her story, slowly revealing who the women are, the bond they share, and how they came to live the lives they do.
+The transformation sequences, which occur in a mysterious cave on a rocky island, from which flocks of squawking birds erupt and cascade over waterfalls gushing with blood, are strikingly realised and surely amongst Jordan’s most striking (which is saying something!).

 Popular posts from this blog